Islamic State claims Jakarta attack, targets Indonesia for first time

 HISTORY OF ATTACKS

-Indonesia has the world's largest Muslim population, the vast majority of whom practice a moderate form of Islam.
+Indonesia has the world's largest Muslim population, the vast majority of whom practise a moderate form of Islam.

 The country saw a spate of militant attacks in the 2000s, the deadliest of which was a nightclub bombing on the holiday island of Bali that killed 202 people, most of them tourists.